aidotse/DecentralizedAI/tf_privacy/README.md

 In the examples above, the measure of _privacy_ is expressed through `epsilon`.
 Practically applied, the measure for _differential privacy guarantee_ is expressed through the following two parameters [[2]](#references):

-* `delta` -- bounds the probability of our _privacy guarantee_ not holding.
+* `delta` -- bounds the _probability of privacy guarantee_ not holding.
 A fixed value set, as a rule of thumb, to be less than the inverse of the training data size (i.e., the population size).

-* `epsilon` -- measures the strength of our _privacy guarantee_.
+* `epsilon` -- measures the _strength of privacy guarantee_.
 In the case of differentially private machine learning, it gives a bound on how much the probability of particular model output can vary by including (or removing) a single training sample.

-Given a fixed _delta_ value for a model, the _epsilon_ is calculated based on the _batch size_, _noise multiplier_, and the current number of _trained epochs_.
-Hence, as seen in the examples above, the strength of the _privacy guarantee_ (_epsilon_) of a trained model is linearly proportional to the number of trained epochs - meaning an increased probability of variety in model output, for a singular training sample, with respect to the number of trained epochs.
+Given a fixed _delta_ value for a model, the _epsilon_ is calculated based on the _batch size_, _noise multiplier_, and the umber of _trained epochs_.
+Hence, as seen in the examples above, the _strength of privacy guarantee_ (_epsilon_) of a trained model is linearly proportional to the number of trained epochs - meaning an increased probability of variety in model output, for a singular training sample, with respect to the number of trained epochs.

 Interpreting the _epsilon_ value is, however, at times difficult.
 The value is merely an _indication of privacy_ for a trained model.
 In reality, the likelihood of a certain output for a single training sample must further be confirmed, e.g., by purposely insert secrets in the training dataset and measure the likelihood that those secrets are leaked during inference [[3]](#references).